-- St Ethelbert's Catholic Primary School and Nursery is aware of the range of specific safeguarding issues and situations that can put children at greater risk of harm.
-In addition to Part one, DSLs, school leaders and staff who work directly with children will read Annex B of KCSIE 2022 which contains important additional information about specific forms of abuse and safeguarding issues. - Where staff are unsure how to respond to specific safeguarding issues, they should follow the processes as identified in part 3 of this policy and speak with the DSL or a deputy.
+- Barton Court Grammar School is aware of the range of specific safeguarding issues and situations that can put children at greater risk of harm.
+In addition to Part One, DSLs, school leaders and staff who work directly with children will read Annex B of KCSIE 2022 which contains important additional information about specific forms of abuse and safeguarding issues. - Where staff are unsure how to respond to specific safeguarding issues, they should follow the processes as identified in part 3 of this policy and speak with the DSL or a deputy.

-4.1 Child-on-child abuse
+4.1 Child-on-child Abuse

-All members of staff at St Ethelbert's Catholic Primary School and Nursery recognise that children can abuse other children (referred to as child-on-child abuse, previously known as 'peer-on-peer' abuse), and that it can happen both inside and outside of school and online.

-- St Ethelbert's Catholic Primary School and Nursery recognises that child-on-child abuse can take many forms, including but not limited to: - o Bullying, including cyberbullying, prejudice-based and discriminatory bullying - o Abuse in intimate personal relationships between children - Physical abuse which can include hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm - Sexual violence and sexual harassment - Consensual and non-consensual sharing of nudes and semi-nude images and/or videos (also known as sexting or youth produced sexual imagery) - Causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party - Upskirting (which is a criminal offence), which typically involves taking a picture under a person's clothing without their permission, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm - Initiation/hazing type violence and rituals - Any allegations of child-on-child abuse will be recorded, investigated, and dealt with in line with this child protection policy and KCSIE 2022 (in particular, part two and five). - St Ethelbert's Catholic Primary School and Nursery adopts a zero-tolerance approach to child-on-child abuse.
+- All members of staff at Barton Court Grammar School recognise that children can abuse other children (referred to as child-on-child abuse, previously known as 'peer-on-peer' abuse), and that it can happen both inside and outside of school and online. - Barton Court Grammar School recognises that child-on-child abuse can take many forms, including but not limited to: - o Bullying, including cyberbullying, prejudice-based and discriminatory bullying - o abuse in intimate personal relationships between children - physical abuse which can include hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm - sexual violence and sexual harassment - consensual and non-consensual sharing of nudes and semi-nude images and/or videos (also known as sexting or youth produced sexual imagery) - causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party - upskirting (which is a criminal offence), which typically involves taking a picture under a person's clothing without their permission, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm - o initiation/hazing type violence and rituals - Any allegations of child-on-child abuse will be recorded, investigated, and dealt with in line with this child protection policy and KCSIE 2022 (in particular, part two and five - Barton Court Grammar School adopts a zero-tolerance approach to child-on-child abuse.
 We believe that abuse is abuse and it will never be tolerated or dismissed as "just banter", "just having a laugh", "part of growing up" or "boys being boys"; this can lead to a culture of unacceptable behaviours and can create an unsafe environment for children and a culture that normalises abuse, which can prevent children from coming forward to report it. - All staff have a role to play in challenging inappropriate behaviours between children.
-Staff recognise that some child-on-child abuse issues may be affected by gender, age, ability and culture of those involved.
-For example, for gender based abuse, girls are more likely to be victims and boys more likely to be perpetrators. - St Ethelbert's Catholic Primary School and Nursery recognises that even if there are no reported cases of child-on-child abuse, such abuse is still likely to be taking place and it may be the case that it is just not being reported.
-As such, it is important that staff speak to the DSL (or deputy) about any concerns regarding child-on-child abuse. - In order to minimise the risk of child-on-child abuse, St Ethelbert's Catholic Primary School and Nursery will: - o implement a robust anti-bullying policy. - o provide an age/ability appropriate PSHE and RSE curriculum. - o provide a range of reporting mechanisms, for example, worry boxes, - dedicated safeguarding email for parents and community members which is monitored by DSLs (safegaurding@stethelbertsschool.co.uk) - St Ethelbert's Catholic Primary School and Nursery want children to feel able to confidently report abuse and know their concerns will be treated seriously.
-All allegations of child-on-child abuse will be reported to the DSL and will be recorded, investigated, and dealt with in line with associated school policies, including child protection, anti-bullying, and behaviour.
-Pupils who experience abuse will be offered appropriate support, regardless of where the abuse takes place. - Concerns about pupil's behaviour, including child-on-child abuse taking place offsite will be responded to as part of a partnership approach with pupils and parents/carers.
-Offsite behaviour concerns will be recorded and responded to in line with existing appropriate policies, for example anti-bullying, acceptable use, behaviour and child protection policies.
+Staff recognise that that some child-on-child abuse issues may be affected by gender, age, ability and culture of those involved, i.e. for gender based abuse, girls are more likely to be victims and boys more likely to be perpetrators. - Barton Court Grammar School recognises that even if there are no reported cases of child-on-child abuse, such abuse is still likely to be taking place and it may be the case that it is just not being reported.
+As such, it is important that staff speak to the DSL (or deputy) about any concerns regarding child-on-child abuse. - In order to minimise the risk of peer-on-peer abuse, Barton Court Grammar School will: - Engage with student voice to address concerns and encourage an open forum for discussion.